 The three key components of your fiber internet connection include:

-- WiFi extenders: Many homes need these to ensure all areas of the home receive a strong WiFi signal.
+3. WiFi extenders: Some homes need these to ensure all areas of the home receive a strong WiFi signal.

 Optical network terminal (ONT)